lequant40/portfolio_allocation_js/README.md

   The 1/N portfolio allocation algorithm has been popularized by DeMiguel and al. in their research paper *Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?*.

 - Equal risk budgets (ERB)
-  Also known as naive risk parity, this portfolio allocation algorithm has been analysed by Carvalho and al. in the research paper *Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description*.
+  Also known as naive risk parity, this algorithm has been analysed by Carvalho and al. in the research paper *Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description*.

-- Equal risk contributions (ERC) and Risk budgeting (RB) Both portfolio allocation algorithms have been extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers (*The properties of equally weighted risk contribution portfolios*, *Managing Risk Exposures Using the Risk Budgeting Approach*,...), the former being a specific case of the latter.
+- Equal risk contributions (ERC) and Risk budgeting (RB) Both algorithms have been extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers (*The properties of equally weighted risk contribution portfolios*, *Managing Risk Exposures Using the Risk Budgeting Approach*...), the former being a specific case of the latter.

 - Most diversified portfolio (MDP)
-  This portfolio allocation algorithm is described in the research paper *Toward Maximum Diversification* by Choueifaty and al., and uses the authors' diversification ratio as the criterion for portfolio construction.
+  This algorithm is described in the research paper *Toward Maximum Diversification* by Choueifaty and al., and uses the authors' diversification ratio as the criterion for portfolio construction.

-- Minimum correlation (MCA) and Proportional Minimum Variance (MVA) heuristics Both algorithms were discovered by [David Varadi](https://cssanalytics.wordpress.com/), the former being meant as an approximation of the MDP and the latter as an approximation of the GMV portfolio.
+- Minimum correlation algorithm (MCA) and Proportional minimum variance algorithm (MVA) Both algorithms were discovered by [David Varadi](https://cssanalytics.wordpress.com/), the former being meant as an approximation of the MDP and the latter as an approximation of the global minimum variance (GMV) portfolio.

+- Cluster risk parity portfolio (CRP)
+  This algorithm was discovered by [David Varadi](https://cssanalytics.wordpress.com/) and Michael Kapler(http://systematicinvestor.wordpress.com/), and combines the usage of clustering algorithms (for instance, the Fast Threshold Clustering Algorithm - FTCA - of David Varadi) with ERC.

 ## Usage

 ### Usage in Google Sheets